-To get out of one's body to think, to destroy all his old opinions, is almost necessary, to enable him to approach and investigate a new subject impartially.
-The grave tendencies of the Love question, its imperative force in human destiny, its momentous relations to government. religion, life, and property, demand revolution in social doctrines, and institutes, more beneficently severe than is yet fully conceived of.
-But, since nothing is fixed but natural right, the most radical method of treatment is the most truly conservative.
-Evils like libertinism and prostitution, which have baffled the wisest human endeavor, will yield only to increasing intelligence, and the irresistible forces of Conscience.
+An original impulse of Nature, love has laws of its own; but, coerced by custom, its natural intent and scope are not FORCE OF generally understood.
+We were all trained in the school of repression, and taught that, to love otherwise than by CUSTOM. established rules, is sinful.
+To get out of one's body to think, to destroy all his old opinions, is almost necessary, to enable him to approach and investigate a new subject impartially. grave tendencies of the love question, its deep-seated hold on human destiny, its momentous relations to government, religion, life, and property, make any revolution in its doctrines, or institutes, difficult and alarming, if not perilous.
+But, since nothing is fixed but natural right, the most radical method of treatment is the most truly conserv-Evils like libertinism and prostitution, which have baffled the wisest human endeavor, will yield only to increasing intelligence, and the irresistible forces of Conscience.
 I beg my readers, therefore, to bring to this subject honest intent to know truth and obey it.
-That the grand Principle of Love is potent with greater good than is realized in human affairs, is certain; that this noblest element of human being does not logically lead to the marital and social ills around us, is equally evident.
-The way out of domestic infelicity, then, must lie through larger knowledge of the nature of Love and of the rights and duties involved in its evolution.
+That the grand impulse of love is capable of greater good than has yet come of it, is certain; that this noblest element of human being does not logically lead to the marital and social ills around us. is equally evident.
+The way out of domestic infelicity, then, must lie through larger knowledge of the nature of love and of the rights and duties involved in its evolution.

-Since the sexual union. (for life or until legally divorced), of one woman with several men - Polyandry; or that of one man with several women - Polygamy; or that of one man with one woman - Monogamy, is a conventional agreement between two or more individual contractors and a collective third, society, marriage, in either of its three historical forms, is a human device to tame, utilize, and control the sexual passion, which is supposed to be naturally ferocious and ungovernable.
-What Nature "hath joined," man need not attempt to "put asunder;" but, since the legalized marital relation† is so chaotic and mischievous, (clergymen and legislators themselves often being the first to violate what they profanely assume to be a divine ordinance); and since Deity has never yet come forward to own that he is "the author and finisher" of marriage laws, it is better to attribute them to the erring men who enacted them, than to accuse Divine Wisdom of so much folly.
+Since the sexual union, (for life or until legally divorced), of one woman with several men-Polyandry; or that of one man with several women-Polygamy; or that of one MARRIAGE, man with one woman-Monogamy, is a conventional A HUMAN DEVICE. agreement between two or more individual contractors and a collective third, society; marriage, in either of its three historical forms, is a human device to tame, utilize, and control the sexual passion, which is supposed to be naturally ferocious and ungov-What Nature "hath joined," man need not attempt to "put asunder;" but, since the legalized marital relation † is so chaotic and mischievous, (clergymen and legislators themselves often being the first to violate what they profanely assume to be a divine ordinance); and since Deity has never yet come forward to own that he is "the author and finisher" of marriage laws, it is better to attribute them to the erring men who enacted them, than to accuse Divine Wisdom of so much folly.
 Marriage, then, being the creature of men's laws, we have the same right to alter or abolish it that we have respecting any other human institution.
-The principles of Nature derived from a careful study of essential liberty and equity, are a safer guide than crude social codes which come to us from the ignorant and despotic past.
-Woman,
+The principles of Nature derived from a careful study of essential liberty and equity, are a safer guide than crude social codes which come to us from the ignorant and despotic